tvb2/expenses/README.md

 ### Users
 * ~~Password-protected~~ accounts
 * Combine expenses from several accounts (family expenses)
+* allows to backup database and keep BU file in a known location.
+The feature is also useful to transfer DB to a different device or to share it with someone.
+* using SQLite database

 ### Structure
 * Main page ready to type in next expense.
 A button from every screen leads to this page